feldera/feldera/docs/formats/json.md

 ## Encoding multiple changes

 Data change events are exchanged as data streams transmitted over transports such as HTTP or Kafka.
-We use newline-delimited JSON (NDJSON) to assemble individual data change events into a stream.
-In NDJSON, each line within the data stream represents a self-contained and valid JSON document, in this case, a data change
-event:
+We use a stream of JSON objects, each representing an event:

 ```json
 {"delete": {"part": 1, "vendor": 2, "price": 10000}}